 Table of Contents

 There is no one type of business security camera that can be used in all situations.
-The best video surveillance setups have multiple different types of cameras deployed where their advantages are best exploited.
+The best video security setups have multiple different types of cameras deployed where their advantages are best exploited.
 Here’s what you need to know about dome vs bullet security cameras to best place them in your business.

 See how Solink maximizes the security value of your dome and bullet security cameras.